YogaAlfaRisqi/yogaalfarisqi/README.md

-# Hellow World I'm Yoga Alfa Risqi | Fullstack App Developer
+# Hello I'm Yoga Alfa Risqi | Fullstack App Developer
-Fresh graduate of Informatics with a strong interest in Information Technology, system development and maintenance, both software and hardware.
+I'm a strong interest in Information Technology, system development and maintenance, both software and hardware.
 Experienced through academic practicals and project-based learning, including participation in a government-funded Matching Fund program.
 Skilled in technical troubleshooting, programming, and information systems.
 Certified in Microsoft Azure AI Fundamentals and a Full Stack App Developer program from Microsoft and Kampus Merdeka x Course-Net, demonstrating a strong foundation in cloud-based AI concepts and fullstack web development.
 Known for being detail-oriented, adaptive to new technologies, and highly motivated to grow as an IT professional.

 ## 🌐 Socials: